renzmann/fyda/doc/index.rst

-.. ifydat documentation master file, created by sphinx-quickstart on Mon Oct  1 10:21:24 2018.
+.. fyda documentation master file, created by sphinx-quickstart on Mon Oct  1 10:21:24 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.